See all > Living & wellness

 When we talk about flattening the curve, we’re talking about slowing down how many people get sick at one time.
 That way we can make sure people in our communities who do need hospitalization will get the care they need, because resources like staff and beds won’t be exhausted.

 What can I do to flatten the curve?

 Each individual has an essential role to play in flattening the curve.
 Here are a few ways that you can do your part:

-- Social distancing: This is similar to self-quarantine, but for people who haven’t necessarily been exposed to the virus.
+This is similar to self-quarantine, but for people who haven’t necessarily been exposed to the virus.
 It’s important for healthy people to stay inside too!
 This helps ensure that they don’t become one of the new cases that spikes the curve.
-Social distancing looks like staying home from work, avoiding crowded places, and shifting gatherings like meetings to online.
-If you do go outside, it means keeping six feet between you and other people in public, avoiding unnecessary visits to elderly or immunosuppressed people, and cancelling unneeded travel of any kind, by car or plane.
+Physical distancing includes staying home from work, avoiding crowded places, and shifting gatherings like meetings to online.
+If you do go outside, keep six feet between you and other people in public, avoid unnecessary visits to elderly or immunosuppressed people, and cancel unneeded travel of any kind.

 Social distancing is an essential part of slowing the spread of COVID-19.
-Stay indoors where possible, connect with friends online instead of in person (even if nobody is symptomatic), and if you’re in public, do your best to stay six feet away from the people around you.
+Stay indoors when possible, connect with friends online instead of in-person, and do your best to stay six feet away from other people when in public.
 And always, always wash your hands after touching surfaces in busy places!
-If you’ve contracted coronavirus or suspect you’ve been exposed, self-isolation is essential.
+If you’ve contracted COVID-19 or suspect you’ve been exposed, self-isolation is essential.
 Ensure you’re in touch with a medical professional for support in monitoring your symptoms, and know that you’re doing your part in stopping the spread to other people.